 There are many aspects when it comes to determining how safe a country is for women.
-Surveys, polls and reports use extensive checklists that cover as much of the societal, economic, political and religious categories.
-From education and labour opportunities to confidence in walking alone at night, the checklists account for a wide range of circumstances, situations, and statuses.
+Surveys, polls, and reports use extensive checklists that cover as much of the societal, economic, political, and religious categories.
+From education and labor opportunities to confidence in walking alone at night, the checklists account for a wide range of circumstances, situations, and statuses.

 These countries have emerged as the safest countries for women to travel to and live in.
 From culture to attitudes, the mindset of these places are as beautiful as their environs, so you can go without worry and embrace your identity even in a foreign land.

 Reports have indicated that Spain is the safest country for women to travel alone, based on Asher & Lyric’s statistical analysis of street safety, legal discrimination, and attitudes of violence against women.
 Buoyed by a majority of cabinet seats occupied by women, the country is working towards neutralizing gender parity.

 Coupled with a vocal feminist campaign, Spain listens to the woman, and it’s translating into society.
 Even ridesharing is a trusted means of getting around.
 From Madrid to Logrono, you’ll book communal accommodation without fear.
 Good news for those looking to enjoy some Iberian sun while enjoying the sights and sounds of this historic kingdom.

 The alpine vistas, chocolate treats and stunning landscapes of the Swiss nation have garnered a reputation as being one of the safest countries on Earth.
 Its ardent democratic political systems bestow more power to the citizen than a representative democracy, and it’s worked out quite effectively.
 Low crime rates are indicated even in the more remote regions, a reassuring knowledge as you plan your itinerary.